 Customers often ask us how do we ensure that their SolrCloud deployments have the security best practices applied on them.
-What levels of security does SearchStax provides, at transport level, at rest, etc. This post tries to capture how your SolrCloud clusters are highly secure through our Service and what options are available for you to tighten things up.
+What levels of security does SearchStax provide, at transport level, at rest, etc. This post tries to capture how your SolrCloud clusters are highly secure through our Service and what options are available for you to tighten things up.

 SSL/TLS for your SolrCloud Clusters (HTTPS)